nebulou5/box-breather/README.md

 - `box_thickness`: Box outline thickness in pixels
 - `circle_start_radius`: Initial circle radius (float)
 - `circle_end_radius`: Maximum circle radius (float)
+- `display_text:` Controls the display of remaining duration text inside the circle.
+  - Set to `false` (or omit) for no text (default behavior).
+  - Set to `true` to display the remaining time in seconds using the box color.
+  - Alternatively, set to an RGB tuple (e.g., `0,255,0`) to use a custom color for the text.

 ### Notes